 Credits earned in satisfying prerequisites do not count toward the graduate degree requirements.

+Lacking these courses does not automatically disqualify you from admission, but you must demonstrate mastery of math and physics concepts necessary to be successful in our AOS core course sequence.
 If you are currently taking or plan to take any of the prerequisite courses or can show subtantial prior experience in these topics, and they do not appear on your transcript, please indicate these courses in your statement when submitting your application.

 We occasionally consider admission with deficiencies for students lacking a prerequisite course.